 What if we are from two different denominations?

 Many marriages in Methodist churches (and many couples marrying in Methodist churches) include people from different Christian denominations.
 Where two people from different church traditions marry, it is quite common for ministers from both churches to take part in the ceremony.
 This is welcomed.
 Sometimes, people from different faiths marry – and there is advice available for such marriages.

-So Helen Kirk is a good first point of contact for you and will welcome your call.
+In summary, Richard Atkinson is a good first point of contact for you and will welcome your call.